hudson-and-thames/arbitragelab/docs/source/copula_approach/mispricing_index_strategy.rst

 1. When :math:`FlagX`reaches :math:`D` (or :math:`-D`) and :math:`FlagY` reaches :math:`D` (or :math:`-D`) together.
 2. When in a long(or short) position, receives a short(or long) trigger.
-3. When receiving a opening and exiting signal together.
+3. When receiving an opening and exiting signal together.
 4. When the position was open based on :math:`FlagX` (or :math:`FlagY`), :math:`FlagY` (or :math:`FlagX`) reaches
    :math:`S` or :math:`-S`.